-- (c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions: - (1) Only courses that officially have been designated as Core 40 courses may be counted. - (2) Language arts credits must include a balance of literature, composition, and speech. - (3) Social studies credits must include the following: - (A) Two (2) credits in United States history. - (B) One (1) credit in United States government. - (C) One (1) credit in economics. - (D) Two (2) credits in world history and civilization or two (2) credits in geography and history of the world. - (4) The mathematics requirement is subject to the following: - (A) Mathematics credits must include one (1) of the following course sequences: - (i) Algebra I, geometry, and algebra II. - (ii) Integrated mathematics I, integrated mathematics II, and integrated mathematics III. - (B) The student is strongly recommended to earn two (2) mathematics credits during the student's last year in high school.
+(c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions:

+(1) Only courses that officially have been designated as Core 40 courses may be counted.

+(2) Language arts credits must include a balance of literature, composition, and speech.

+(C) One (1) credit in economics.

+(D) Two (2) credits in world history and civilization or two (2) credits in geography and history of the world.

+(4) The mathematics requirement is subject to the following:

+(A) Mathematics credits must include one (1) of the following course sequences:

+(i) Algebra I, geometry, and algebra II.

+(ii) Integrated mathematics I, integrated mathematics II, and integrated mathematics III.

+(B) The student is strongly recommended to earn two (2) mathematics credits during the student's last year in high school.
 A student who takes mathematics in the senior year is better prepared for mathematics placement exams upon entering a postsecondary education program, an apprenticeship program, or the military.
-A student who takes mathematics in the senior year is: - (i) less likely to require remedial mathematics courses following high school; and - (ii) more likely to complete a postsecondary program. - (C) Six (6) mathematics credits must be earned after the student enters high school.
-The purpose of taking mathematics courses before entering grade 9 is to give the student the opportunity to take an additional mathematics course in high school or take a challenging mathematics course in high school over an extended period of time.
-If the student completes any of the required mathematics courses before entering high school, the student must complete additional Core 40 mathematics courses in high school.

-- (5) Science credits must include the following: - (A) Two (2) credits in biology. - (B) Two (2) credits in chemistry, physics, or integrated chemistry-physics. - (C) Two (2) additional credits in Core 40 science courses. - (6) Flex credits must include five (5) credits in any combination from the following: - (A) World languages. - (B) Fine arts. - (C) Career-technical. - (d) The student is encouraged to complete a career-academic sequence.
-(Indiana State Board of Education; 511 IAC 6-7.1-5) - 511 IAC 6-7.1-6 Core 40 diploma with academic honors
+A student who takes mathematics in the senior year is:

+(i) less likely to require remedial mathematics courses following high school; and

+(ii) more likely to complete a postsecondary program.

+(C) The student must earn either:

+(i) two (2) mathematics credits; or

+(ii) two (2) credits in physics;

+during the student's last two (2) years in high school.

+(5) Science credits must include the following:

+(A) Two (2) credits in biology.

+(B) Two (2) credits in chemistry, physics, or integrated chemistry-physics.

+(C) Two (2) additional credits in Core 40 science courses.

+(6) Directed elective credits must include five (5) credits in any combination from the following:

+(A) World languages.

+(B) Fine arts.

+(C) Career-technical.

+(d) The student is encouraged to complete a career-academic sequence.
+(Indiana State Board of Education; 511 IAC 6-7.1-5; filed Oct 20, 2005, 11:30 a.m.: 29 IR 803)

-Authority: IC 20-1-1-6; IC 20-10.1-4; IC 20-10.1-5.7-2 Affected: IC 20-10.1-4-5; IC 20-10.1-4.5-2; IC 20-10.1-16-13
+511 IAC 6-7.1-6 Core 40 diploma with academic honors Authority: IC 20-19-2-8; IC 20-30-5; IC 20-30-10-2 Affected: IC 20-30-4-2; IC 20-30-5-7

 Sec.
-6. (a) To be eligible for a Core 40 diploma with academic honors, a student must complete a minimum of forty-seven (47) high school credits.
+6. (a) To be eligible for a Core 40 diploma with academic honors, a student who enters high school in the 2006-2007 school year or a subsequent school year must complete a minimum of forty-seven (47) high school credits.
 Depending on the world languages option chosen, thirty-eight (38) or forty (40) of the credits shall be earned in the areas of study specified in subsection (b), and seven (7) or nine (9) of the credits shall be earned from courses in these and other areas of study listed in subsection (b) and 511 IAC 6.1-5.1.